gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 ### Explanation
 As this microcontroller (and many others) are unable to measure resistance directly, a voltage divider is used to instead measure the voltage and calculate the resistance at the junction between the resistor and the thermistor.

+Use the 3.3V Pin and not the 5V PIN.
+This microcontroller's logic is 3.3V based.
+Using the 5V supply will result in skewed "measurements" which in my experience, turned into colder numbers than expected (water that was hot to the touch, around 50 °C would be represented in the range of 30 °C)

 ## PART 4.
 Arduino IDE

 Before this project, I'd tap into [OpenWeather's Weather API](https://openweathermap.org/api), get temperature for my city via powershell, and update a .sensor file read from FanControl.